 Due to the nature of the Group’s business activities, execution of license agreements relating to patents owned by others is a key strategy.
 In such license agreements, the Group may make an initial payment and certain milestone payments.
 These expenditures are booked to assets as long-term prepaid expenses at the time of the expenditure and are processed regularly as expenses in each fiscal year, based on the terms of the agreements, and other factors.
 In addition, the Group makes an assessment for the licensed technologies in each settlement period, taking into account use of the technology within the Group and obsolescence due to advances in biotechnology.
 When the asset component of a technology is in doubt, the Group treats the relevant long-term prepaid expense as a one-off expense.
 Consequently, long-term prepaid expenses may increase in the future depending on the conclusion of license agreements and the occurrence of subsequent milestone payments.
 A high level of expense may also arise depending on the status of use of technologies within the Group and advances in biotechnology.
 This could affect the Group’s performance.

 The Group holds a unique position in the industry with a firm, stable revenue base, a solid presence in the Asian market, and an extensive, proprietary technological lineup.
-Nevertheless, the Group is in competition with a number of other companies in the same industry, not only in Japan, but also overseas.
+Nevertheless, the Group is in competition with a number of other companies in the same industry, not only in Japan, but also in overseas.

 In the Gene Therapy business, advances in technology have resulted in the development of therapies that excel in safety and performance, and acquisitions for manufacturing and sales approval are expanding overseas.
-Thus, a potentially enormous market has opened up, which has prompted many enterprises to conduct R&D for gene therapies, including large pharmaceutical companies and venture businesses in the U.S. and Europe.
+Thus, a potentially enormous market has opened up, which has prompted many enterprises to conduct R&D for gene therapies, including large pharmaceutical companies and startup businesses in the U.S. and Europe.